gitGNU/gnu_stribog/README.txt

 hw/packages/tanC
 hw/packages/tp

-To all these files the copyright and license notice placed earlier in this file is applied.
+To all these files is applied the copyright and license notice placed earlier in this file.

 NB most of the gEDA symbols (in hw/sym) and PCB footprints (in hw/packages) were not originally developped by stribog's author: usually he just slightly corrected